 Taking an ethnographic approach, this project explored the language of young people (aged 14-16) as they interact with their peers and with adults in different contexts.
 Working with pupils who have been excluded from mainstream education as well as with pupils in a mainstream inner city high school, the project will provide a description of youth language forms, sounds and meaning-making devices in Manchester in the early part of the 21st century.
 Having been relatively neglected by linguists in the past, this will not only put Manchester squarely on the sociolinguistic map, it will also provide a resource for potential employers, policy-makers and practitioners involved in youth work and education.

-From an academic perspective the project draws on, and will in time inform, areas such as linguistic ethnography, interactional sociolinguistics, variationist sociolinguistics, discourse analysis, conversation analysis, (socio)phonetics, dialectology, and pragmatics.
+From an academic perspective the project draws on, and informs, areas such as linguistic ethnography, interactional sociolinguistics, variationist sociolinguistics, discourse analysis, conversation analysis, (socio)phonetics, dialectology, and pragmatics.

 Please see the publications page for outputs from the project.